Guidance, Soft skills & personality

 Mediation

-Perhaps the conflict is already so far advanced that you can no longer resolve it on your own.
-Both parties may even want to reach an agreement, but the number of injuries on both sides is already so high that you end up in the conflict loop again and again.
-They do not manage to maintain a constructive conversation.
+Perhaps the conflict has already progressed so far that you can no longer resolve it on your own.
+Both parties may even want to reach an agreement, but the number of injuries on both sides is already so high that you keep ending up in the conflict loop.
+You are unable to maintain a constructive conversation.
 Or there is no level with the other person to talk about it.

 In these situations, it can be helpful to invite someone to moderate the discussion – a mediator.
 This person makes sure that the discussion remains constructive, that everyone gets a chance to speak, that no one interrupts the other and that what has been said is summarized again.
 That way, the other person gets what was meant.
 It ensures that the parties involved stop putting each other down and instead develop a better understanding of each other.
 A mediator steers a conversation so that it is focused on solving the problem.
 After all, all parties want to get rid of the problem.